microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-6.md

 ## Success Criteria

-- Servers should not have direct rdp and ssh access from the internet.
+- Servers should not have direct RDP and SSH access from the internet.

 - You should be able to view active connections.